billpenn2005/osupack/README.md

 * ## Environment
   * requirements.txt
 * ## Usage
   * Pack multiple songs into one .osz file from target folder.
-(Note that each folder in target folder can only contain ont .osu file)
+(Note that each folder in target folder can only contain one .osu file)
   * Need to set pack name,creator name,target folder path
   * Example
     * folder structure: